-You’ll be asked to enter your phone number that Microsoft will use to send verification code, enter your phone number and click Send.
+You’ll be asked to enter the phone number that Microsoft will use to send the verification code, enter your phone number and click Send.

-Enter your verification code that you have received on your phone, and confirm your order.
+Enter the verification code that you have received on your phone, and confirm your order.

 How to add the gift card to your Amazon account

 After redeeming your points, you’ll get an email with the gift card link, at which point you’ll do the following:

 Open your web browser and log in to your Amazon account.

 Open the email and click the Apply to account button.

 The link will open the Amazon redeem gift card page, you’ll see the claim code already filled in, click the Apply to your balance button to complete the task.

 The best part is that you can use your Amazon gift card for virtually anything.
 You can use the credit toward electronics, games, music, movies, books — you name it.